Big link between Taiwan & Royal Roads

 The ties between the association and Royal Roads remains strong, with the group even hosting a global alumni summit in 2014.
 Post-pandemic, RRU leaders hope to travel to Taiwan to reconnect with Lin and other TAA members.
 In the meantime, Lin said the Taiwan Alumni Association is aiming to network with other Royal Roads University alumni associations around the world to establish new relationships, connect online and, one day, meet in person.

-* Note about the image: The image in the feature story shows people gathered and not wearing masks.
+Note about the image: The image in the feature story shows people gathered and not wearing masks.
 That's because life is back to normal in Taiwan that went 200 days without a locally transmitted COVID-19 case.
-Taiwan has had only 733 cases and seven deaths since the beginning of the pandemic.
+To publication date, Taiwan had only 733 cases and seven deaths since the beginning of the pandemic.